Mechanical Maintenance Engineer

 About the Role

-As a Mechanical Maintenance Engineer (known internally as a Maintenance Fitter), you will be part of our hands on inhouse team who keep the plant running by ensuring the equipment runs smoothly.
+As a Mechanical Maintenance Engineer (known internally as a Maintenance Fitter) at our Sandown site, you will be part of our hands on inhouse team who keep the plant running by ensuring the equipment runs smoothly.

 From troubleshooting to planned preventive maintenance (PPM), you will be hands-on with specialist machinery, ensuring everything runs like clockwork.
 It's a dynamic role where problem-solving skills and technical expertise are used daily, and you will be a key player contributing to the efficiency and reliability of our production processes.